Weighted Littlewood--Paley inequalities for heat flows in $\RCD$ spaces: Weighted inequalities in spaces

-which implies \eqref{low-vol-bound-1}, and hence $\mu(M)=\infty$ obviously.
-The proof is finished. \end{proof} \begin{remark} Proposition \ref{low-vol-bound} is a generalization of results obtained by Calabi in \cite{Calabi1975} and Yau in \cite{Yau1975} on complete and noncompact Riemannian manifolds with nonnegative Ricci curvature.
-The proof of Proposition \ref{low-vol-bound} is elementary and only depends on the volume comparison property (see Proposition \ref{vol-comparison}); hence the property \eqref{low-vol-bound-1} also holds in the noncompact metric measure space satisfying the so-called measure contraction property $\MCP(0,N)$ with $N\in [1,\infty)$ (see e.g. \cite[Definition 2.1 and Theorem 5.1]{Ohta2007} for the definition and the volume comparison property). \end{remark}
+It combined with Remark \ref{remark-of-main} (2) implies \eqref{low-vol-bound-1}, and hence $\mu(M)=\infty$ obviously.
+The proof is completed. \end{proof} \begin{remark} Lemma \ref{low-vol-bound} is a generalization of the result obtained separately by E. Calabi in \cite{Calabi1975} and S.T.
+Yau in \cite{Yau1975} on complete and noncompact Riemannian manifolds with nonnegative Ricci curvature.
+The proof of Lemma \ref{low-vol-bound} is elementary and only depends on the volume comparison property (see Proposition \ref{vol-comparison} above).
+Hence, it seems that property \eqref{low-vol-bound-1} also holds in the more general setting, i.e., the noncompact metric measure space satisfying the so-called measure contraction property $\MCP(0,N)$ with $N\in [1,\infty)$ (see e.g. \cite[Definition 2.1 and Theorem 5.1]{Ohta2007} for the definition and the volume comparison property, as well as \cite[Section 5]{Sturm2006b}). \end{remark}